a-savoy/hvc-song-response-exercise/README.md

 That copies this repository into your Colab session and moves you into it, so the paths 'data/unfamiliar_spikes.csv' and 'data/unfamiliar_song.wav' will work.

-Colab already has 'numpy', 'pandas', 'matplotlib', and 'scipy' — no 'pip install' needed.
+Colab already has 'numpy', 'pandas', 'matplotlib', and 'scipy', so no 'pip install' needed.

 > Your Colab session is temporary.
 If it disconnects, or you come back the next day, re-run
 > those two lines before you continue.
 Anything you want to keep, save to your Drive or download.